Audi’s formula of mild visual evolution cloaking total transformation under the skin is likely to prove a canny choice.

 For ourselves, admire the new A3 as we do, we’d have preferred Audi to have been a little more audacious.

-It could have kept the style but sexed up the substance a little to provide an appeal that might tempt not only existing customers back to the ranks but prospects who might now either return to their 1-series or take a longer look at the Mercedes A-Class.
+It could have kept the style but sexed up the substance a little to provide an appeal that might tempt not only existing customers back to the ranks but prospects who might now either return to their 1 Series, take a longer look at the Mercedes A-Class, or even consider choosing the Volkswagen Golf.

 As it stands, the stronger impression left by the A3 even than how clearly good it is, is how much better even than that it could and perhaps should have been.